-Ms. Yeong Ying Yin, female, a Malaysian Citizen, aged 46, is the Finance Manager of the Group.
-She joined the Group in 2019 as Finance Manager.
+Ms. Tan Sin Yen, female, a Malaysian Citizen, aged 35, is the Acting Head of Finance Department of the Group.
+She joined the Group in 2017 as Finance Executive and was appointed to her current role in 2019.
 She is responsible for the statutory reporting, corporate governance, financial planning and accounting functions of the Group.
-Ms. Yeong is a member of Malaysia Institute of Accountants and fellow member of the Association of Chartered Certified Accountants, United Kingdom.
-She began her career as an auditor in a public accounting firm before moving to manufacturing industry.
-She has extensive experience in accounting, tax, audit and corporate finance in public listed companies' environment.
+Ms. Tan graduated with an Advanced Diploma of Finance Accounting from Tunku Abdul Rahman College.
+She began her career as an auditor in a local audit firm before moving to manufacturing industry.
+She later joined a public listed company where she has gained exposure in financial planning and accounting functions.